jsomiya/Notes_App/README.md

 Note_Taking_App

 Clone and run:

-//for installing all the relevant packages pip install -r requirements.txt
+pip install -r requirements.txt    //for installing relevant packages python manage.py makemigrations   //for creating the model python manage.py migrate         //for applying the migration python mange.py runserver       //to run the server

 E.g. of a Note:
 title : Assignment